 One thing to check (I haven't checked on your model Peavey amp) but many amps used a "Molex" connector to connect the reverb pan to the amp chassis.
 This has been a problem area for bad connections and hum.
 Later model Peavey amps use a different/better connection that does not have the problem.

-Old thread, but I can't be bothered to post in the Peavey forum.
+Old thread, but I can't be bothered to register and post in the Peavey forum.
 Just done a mod on one of these so you can keep the old reverb...

 Ok - I'm assuming you've done stuff like this before, but if you haven't don't - learn the basics from an expert first.